Haibutsu kishaku: during the Meiji Restoration

 The violence had just released pent-up popular anger at the Buddhists which had been brewing for centuries because of their close alliance with the Tokugawa in the danka system, an alliance from which the religion had derived immense benefit.
 Although the shogunate's official philosophy was lay Neo-Confucianism, Buddhism had become an integral part of the state as a consequence of the Tokugawa's anti-Christian policy.
 To stop the propagation of the Christian religion, they had introduced the danka system, which obliged families to affiliate themselves with a Buddhist temple and, in return, this would certify that they were not Christian.
 Without this certification a normal life in Tokugawa Japan was impossible.
 Because of this, temples could and often would blackmail parishioners.
 Under the danka system families had by law several obligations towards Buddhist institutions, among them monetary donations to their affiliated temple.
 Because there were some 100,000 temples in a country of 30 million people, on average 300 persons had to support a temple, so the burden was considerable.
 Buddhism, as an institution, had a vested interest in the shogunate system, and therefore became a target of all the parties working for the downfall of the shogunate.

-There were definite political and economic motivations too, in that the domainal governments wanted to restore public finances at Buddhists's expense, and the shinbutsu bunri offered a pretext to appropriate Buddhist lands.
+There were definite political and economic motivations too, in that the domainal governments wanted to restore public finances at Buddhists' expense, and the shinbutsu bunri offered a pretext to appropriate Buddhist lands.

-It is estimated that 40,000 Buddhist temples were destroyed in Japan during this disastrous nationwide anti-Buddhist mayhem, and in certain places the percentage of Buddhist temples destroyed reached 80%.
+It is estimated that 40,000 Buddhist temples were destroyed in Japan during this nationwide movement, and in certain places the percentage of Buddhist temples destroyed reached 80%.